1mb-dev/autobreaker/docs/TECHNICAL_BLOG.md

 Adaptive percentage-based thresholds eliminate this tradeoff.
 By calculating failure rates relative to request volume, the same configuration works correctly across diverse traffic patterns.
 This reduces operational burden while improving both availability (fewer false positives) and protection (faster detection at low traffic).

 The implementation matters as much as the algorithm.
-Lock-free atomic operations, zero allocations, and comprehensive observability APIs make the difference between a library you can deploy confidently and one that becomes a bottleneck.
+Lock-free atomic operations, zero allocations, and observability APIs make the difference between a library you can deploy confidently and one that becomes a bottleneck.

-AutoBreaker demonstrates that circuit breakers can be both simple and sophisticated: simple to use (sensible defaults, minimal configuration) yet sophisticated in behavior (adaptive thresholds, runtime updates, rich diagnostics).
+AutoBreaker demonstrates that circuit breakers can be simple to use (sensible defaults, minimal configuration) while still handling complex behavior (adaptive thresholds, runtime updates, detailed diagnostics).

 ---